ninjudd/cake/README.md

-    cake compile   ;; Compile all clojure and java source files. cake jar       ;; Build a jar file containing project source and class files. cake uberjar   ;; Create a standalone jar containing all project dependencies. cake install   ;; Install jar to local repository. cake release   ;; Release project jar to clojars. cake deploy    ;; Deploy war to a group of servers. cake upgrde    ;; Upgrade cake to the most current version. cake eval      ;; Eval the given forms in the project JVM. cake filter    ;; Thread each line in stdin through the given forms, printing the results. cake war       ;; Create a web archive containing project source and class files. cake uberwar   ;; Create a web archive containing all project dependencies. cake swank     ;; Report status of swank server and start it if not running.
+    cake compile   ;; Compile all clojure and java source files. cake jar       ;; Build a jar file containing project source and class files. cake uberjar   ;; Create a standalone jar containing all project dependencies. cake bin       ;; Create a standalone console executable for your project. cake install   ;; Install jar to local repository. cake release   ;; Release project jar to clojars. cake deploy    ;; Deploy war to a group of servers. cake upgrde    ;; Upgrade cake to the most current version. cake eval      ;; Eval the given forms in the project JVM. cake filter    ;; Thread each stdin line through the given forms, printing the results. cake war       ;; Create a web archive containing project source and class files. cake uberwar   ;; Create a web archive containing all project dependencies. cake swank     ;; Report status of swank server and start it if not running.